Brevard County, Florida: History

 In 1940, the United States federal government built Naval Air Station Banana River.
 Patrick Air Force Base was renamed to Patrick Space Force Base on December 9, 2020, as part of the establishment of the U.S. Space Force.
 This military installation was the first of major federal investment in projects to aid the development of Brevard County.
 In the late 1950s, the government opened the Long Range Proving Ground.
 This later became the Kennedy Space Center.
 The establishment of the Kennedy Space Center, originally known as Launch Operations Center, significantly impacted the area's identity and prominence, it attracted more educated workers and scientists associated with the program.
 In 1962, NASA acquired more than 200 square miles (518 square km) of land on Merritt Island to facilitate the recently announced lunar program of operations.
 The preceding year, U.S. Pres.
 John F. Kennedy had pledged to get the first American astronaut on the Moon by 1970.
 The Launch Operations Center name was changed to honor President Kennedy following his assassination in 1963.
 Work immediately began on a new launch complex—Launch Complex 39.
-In addition, the Vehicle Assembly Building, for the construction of spacecrafts, was built by 1966.
+In addition, the Vehicle Assembly Building, for the construction of spacecraft, was built by 1966.
 The first launch from the new facility was the Saturn V rocket launch of the Apollo 4 mission on November 9, 1967.
 Twelve more Saturn V launches followed, including the historic Apollo 11 mission in 1969 that landed astronauts Neil Armstrong and Buzz Aldrin on the Moon.
 The final Saturn V launch, in 1973, carried the Skylab space station to orbit.
-The launch complex was then adapted for the space shuttle program, and each shuttle, from 1981 until the final mission in 2011, launched from this complex.[Britannica] Beginning in the 1960s, new bridges were constructed across the waterways designed as high-rise steel, designed to be high enough to allow passage of boats underneath.
+The launch complex was then adapted for the space shuttle program, and each shuttle, from 1981 until the final mission in 2011, launched from this complex [Britannica].
+Beginning in the 1960s, new bridges were constructed across the waterways designed as high-rise steel, designed to be high enough to allow passage of boats underneath.

 Brevard County is known as the Space Coast due to the influence of the John F. Kennedy Space Center and the aerospace industry on its economy.
 As such, it was designated with the telephone area code 321, as in "3, 2, 1 liftoff".
 The county has several incorporated cities and towns, primarily along the coast of the Atlantic Ocean and is mostly suburban west of Interstate 95.
 Brevard County comprises the Cities of Palm Bay– Melbourne– Titusville, FL Metropolitan Statistical Area.